SPAN: Spatial-Projection Alignment for Monocular 3D Object Detection: Introduction

-In summary, our contributions are listed as follows: \begin{itemize} \item We identify that the prevailing decoupled regression paradigm in monocular 3D detection ignores the inherent spatial and projection relationships among bounding-box attributes.
-This oversight leads to inconsistent predictions that violate physical projection constraints and ultimately caps localization accuracy. \item We propose a unified geometric consistency optimization paradigm for monocular 3D object detection that comprises Spatial Point Alignment and 3D-2D Projection Alignment to ensure the predicted bounding box aligns spatially with the ground-truth cuboid and simultaneously satisfies the physical projection constraint between the 3D structure and its 2D bounding box.
+In summary, our contributions are listed as follows: \begin{itemize} \item We observe that the prevailing decoupled regression paradigm in monocular 3D detection often overlooks the inherent spatial and projection relationships among the bounding-box attributes.
+This gap can result in predictions that violate physical projection constraints, thereby limiting localization accuracy. \item We propose a unified geometric consistency optimization paradigm for monocular 3D object detection that comprises Spatial Point Alignment and 3D-2D Projection Alignment to ensure the predicted bounding box aligns spatially with the ground-truth cuboid and simultaneously satisfies the physical projection constraint between the 3D structure and its 2D bounding box.
 Both are integrated via a Hierarchical Task Learning strategy to ensure stable training.
-Our method innovatively combines alignment constraints with a phased scheduling mechanism, which has not been considered in previous work. \item This Spatial-Projection Alignment can be employed as a plug-and-play module within mainstream monocular 3D detectors.
+Our method innovatively combines alignment constraints with a phased scheduling mechanism, which has not been considered in previous work. \item The proposed Spatial-Projection Alignment can be employed as a plug-and-play module within mainstream monocular 3D detectors.
 Experimental results reveal that it elevates the accuracy of state-of-the-art monocular 3D detectors without introducing additional modules. \end{itemize}